dasafo/dasafo/README.md

 ### Hi there 👋
 ### I’m David.
-I’m a physics graduate and data scientist passionate about data analysis, machine learning and artificial intelligence.
+I’m a physics and data scientist passionate about data analysis, machine learning and artificial intelligence.

 ### 🌱 You can check out some of the personal projects I've worked on by clicking here: [dasafodata](https://dasafodata.com/)🔭